Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 GET INTO ACTION:

-Create a collage of their clothes, what they wear and when can really help you to create more unique products and also give you ideas about the styling and the photography of your own jewellery or fashion accessories.
+Create a collage of their clothes and accessories.
+Depicting what they wear and when can really help you to create more unique products and also give you ideas about the styling and the photography of your own jewellery or fashion accessories.

-And if you make a list of actual shops and online places where they purchase – that’s a great starting point for a database, or a list of brands to follow on social media!
+Make a list of actual shops and online places where they purchase – it’s a great starting point for a database, and a list of brands to follow on social media!

-Q6: Why do they buy?
+Q6: Why do YOUR IDEAL CLIENTS SHOP?
 How does it make them feel?

 Now we are starting to dig beyond the surface of your client’s life and motivations.
 Are you ready to put your psychology hat on?